Converse University: Academics

 As of August 2023, Converse offers 44 undergraduate degree programs and 28 graduate programs.
 The university's undergraduate program also awards certificates.
 The University also has a presence at University Center of Greenville, a center that houses satellite campuses of several South Carolina colleges offering higher education programs.
 Converse offers two undergraduate and three graduate degree programs at the center.

 The Nisbet Honors Program, established in 2000, is the university's undergraduate honors program.

 Converse has a Model Programs team who participate in Model Arab League and the annual International Model NATO conference hosted by Howard University.
 Converse's Model Programs annually hosts the Southeastern Regional Model Arab League (SERMAL) conference.

 Athletics

 The Converse athletic teams are called the Valkyries.
 The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Conference Carolinas (CC) since the 2007–08 academic year.
-The Valkyries previously competed as an Division II Independent from 2002–03 to 2006–07.
+The Valkyries previously competed as a Division II Independent from 2002–03 to 2006–07.

 Women's sports include acrobatics and tumbling, basketball, cross country, equestrian, field hockey, lacrosse, soccer, softball, track and field (indoor and outdoor), golf, tennis, swimming and volleyball.

 The inaugural men's sports are basketball, cross country, soccer, tennis, track and field (indoor and outdoor) and volleyball.
 Converse's equestrian program is coeducational, though only women participate in NCAA-recognized competition.
 The university also has a coeducational varsity esports team.